SethStalley/sethstalley.github.io/about.md

 * **AI**

     Artificial intelligence, being one of the hottest topics within my field, has definitely caught my interest.
-The life changing potential is ridiculous, albeit also a bit scary.
 I by no means claim to be an expert in this area, however I am very interested expanding my knowledge and doing more work within this field.

 * **Space**